 Drawing can be overwhelming, and if you have read any of our other blogs, you may have seen a taster here or there.
-Whenever we teach someone how to draw, and they want to become a better realistic artist, we always run through what we believe are the 5 fundamental principles you need to know.
+Whenever we teach someone how to draw, and they want to become a better realistic artist, there are 5 things you need to know when you start to draw:

 Understanding Your Equipment